BCE (NYSE:BCE) Updates FY 2023 Earnings Guidance

-Several research firms have weighed in on BCE.
-StockNews.com upgraded shares of BCE from a hold rating to a buy rating in a research note on Friday.
-Barclays lowered their target price on shares of BCE from $48.00 to $47.00 and set an equal weight rating for the company in a research note on Monday, January 9th.
-National Bank Financial lowered shares of BCE from an outperform market weight rating to a sector perform market weight rating in a research note on Thursday, January 12th.
-Scotiabank lowered shares of BCE from a sector outperform rating to a sector perform rating in a research note on Monday, April 10th.
-Finally, CIBC boosted their target price on shares of BCE from C$62.00 to C$64.00 in a research note on Thursday, January 12th.
-Three equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
-Based on data from MarketBeat.com, the stock has a consensus rating of Hold and an average price target of $63.53.
+Several research analysts have weighed in on the company.
+Scotiabank lowered BCE from a sector outperform rating to a sector perform rating in a report on Monday, April 10th.
+Barclays lowered their price target on BCE from $48.00 to $47.00 and set an equal weight rating on the stock in a research report on Monday, January 9th.
+CIBC boosted their price target on BCE from C$62.00 to C$64.00 in a research report on Thursday, January 12th.
+TD Securities lowered their price target on BCE from C$65.00 to C$64.00 in a research report on Friday, February 3rd.
+Finally, StockNews.com upgraded BCE from a hold rating to a buy rating in a report on Friday.
+Three investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
+According to data from MarketBeat, BCE currently has a consensus rating of Hold and a consensus target price of $63.53.

 BCE Increases Dividend

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, July 17th.
-Investors of record on Thursday, June 15th will be issued a $0.714 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, July 17th.
+Shareholders of record on Thursday, June 15th will be paid a dividend of $0.714 per share.
 The ex-dividend date is Wednesday, June 14th.
-This represents a $2.86 dividend on an annualized basis and a yield of 5.93%.
-This is an increase from BCE’s previous quarterly dividend of $0.71.
-BCE’s dividend payout ratio is currently 131.92%.
+This is a boost from BCE’s previous quarterly dividend of $0.71.
+This represents a $2.86 annualized dividend and a yield of 5.93%.
+BCE’s dividend payout ratio is presently 131.92%.

 BCE Company Profile